 • One leg being shorter than the other.
 When walking, the foot on the short leg turns in and down, trying to "reach" the ground.
 The foot is trying to equalize the length of the legs.
 This action of the foot turns the fifth metatarsal head into the shoe, allowing the shoe to rub against the fifth metatarsal head with excessive force.
 This will cause swelling, inflammation, pain, and growth of the Tailor's Bunion.

-Long-term treatment must be directed towards reducing abnormal pressure on the fifth metatarsal head.
-Re-balancing the foot, and allowing the foot to function as if it was not abnormally flexible best accomplish this.
-One of the best ways to accomplish this is custom-made orthotics.
+Long term treatment must be directed towards reducing abnormal pressure on the fifth metatarsal head.
+This is best accomplished by re-balancing the foot, and allowing the foot to function as if it was not abnormally flexible.
+The "Gold Standard" of medical care which will best accomplishes this is custom-made orthotics.
 Our custom-made orthotics will:

 1. Gently control and reduce flexibility of the foot.
 This allows the foot to function normally.